|Ireland became a member of the European Union on January 1st, 1973 following a referendum in which 83% of voters supported the move.

 - Irish farmers benefit from income support paid out under the CAP.
 The funding is aimed at protecting farmers' incomes and only farmers currently active benefit from income-support schemes.
 Young farmers are strongly encouraged to set up in business through the CAP.

 - In the period from 2014 up to 2020 the CAP invested €10.7 billion in Ireland’s farming sector and rural areas, with additional co-financing from Irish authorities.
-That figure has been roughly maintained for 2021-2027.
+That figure has been roughly maintained for the 2023-27 period, with about 60% allocated to direct income support and 40% to rural development measures.

 - There are tough EU rules on the safety of food and animal feed and consumers can easily determine where the food they purchase has come from and what it contains thanks to EU legislation.